 When you’re aiming to improve business continuity with an advanced service-oriented architecture for your software then It’s the right time to invest in the mobile app refactoring process with iOS or Android app development services.

-A poorly written code is vulnerable to become unreadable after undergoing multiple refactors.
+A poorly written code is vulnerable to becoming unreadable after undergoing multiple refactors.
 Instead of indulging in the code refactoring process, one can think about rewriting codes to make them easy to read & maintain.

 New features & functions introduce a better way to convey your purpose with compelling designs & interfaces.
-Rewriting is a good alternative to refactoring as it renders improved solutions with more lessons to learn from implementation done earlier.
+Rewriting is a good alternative to refactoring as it renders improved solutions with more lessons to learn from the implementation done earlier.